-The Transplant Hepatology (TH) Fellowship at Northwestern Memorial Hospital (NMH) offers advanced training in all aspects of liver disease, particularly focused upon the management of decompensated cirrhosis, hepatobiliary cancers, and post-transplant care.
+The Northwestern (NW) Transplant Hepatology (TH) Fellowship offers advanced training in all aspects of liver disease, particularly focused upon the management of decompensated cirrhosis, hepatobiliary cancers, and post-transplant care.
 There is extensive exposure and engagement to complex clinical cases and procedures (endoscopy and biopsy) supplemented by numerous educational conferences.

-Our mission is provide excellent patient care, generate substantive research, and train future academic leaders.
+Our mission is to provide excellent patient care, generate substantive research, and train future academic leaders.
 We proudly serve the Chicagoland and Midwest region, with particular emphasis to under-served populations.

-Procedural competency in endoscopy is expected by the time of entry to the TH fellowship, however a ½ half day block of EGD and colonoscopy is allocated to the outpatient TH fellow to maintain skills; further blocks are also available.
-In general, on inpatient services, the GI fellow performs all procedures.
-Liver biopsy procedural (at least 20) and interpretive (at least 200) competency will be achieved during this fellowship.
-During the second-half of the year, fellows will attend (and can participate in) at least 3 deceased donor procurements and 1 recipient surgery with the Transplant Surgery team.
+Procedural competency in endoscopy (EGD, colonoscopy) is expected by the time of entry to the fellowship, however endoscopy half-days are dispersed throughout the week to maintain and augment skills.
+In general, on inpatient services, the Hepatology consult service GI fellow performs all procedures.
+Interpretation of Liver biopsy (at least 200) competency will easily be achieved.
+During the second-half of the year, fellows will participate in at least 1 deceased donor procurement and 3 recipient surgeries.

-The education of the TH fellow will occur through extensive clinical experiences (with directed feedback from the Faculty for cognitive, procedural and professional improvement), and formal didactic methods.
-Regarding didactics methods, the fellows will have access to (1) an online standardized educational curriculum (meeting requirements for board review testing) and a reading list in General and TH; (2) participate in multiple, weekly faculty-led conferences regarding specific transplant issues in and across Medicine and Surgery, and; (3) weekly meetings with the TH Program Director for one-to-one education, feedback and overall wellness assessments.
+The education of the fellow will occur through extensive clinical experiences with direct feedback from the faculty for cognitive, procedural and overall professional improvement.
+The fellows will have access to: (1) an online standardized curriculum (meeting requirements for board review testing) and an iterative reading list in Hepatology and Transplant; (2) participate in multiple, weekly conferences & lectures; and, (3) weekly meetings with the Program Director for 1:1 education, feedback and overall wellness assessments.

 This is a clinical fellowship, and as such, formal research is not a requirement.
-However intra-mural Quality Improvement projects are required at a minimum.
-Research, or another form of publishable scholarship is strongly encouraged, and many opportunities are easily available given the varied interests and intensity of faculty research.
+However one intra-mural Quality Improvement (QI) projects is required.
+Publishable scholarship is strongly encouraged (ideally at least 3), and many opportunities are available given the varied interests and intensity of faculty research.
 Given the nature of the fellow's traditional schedule, there is in fact ample time to generate a successful QI project and/or publish scholarly work.

 The Department of Medicine at Northwestern University seeks to attract inquisitive, motivated residents and fellows and is committed to providing them with every opportunity for success.
 The greatest challenges facing the medical field are complex, and addressing them will require a diverse body of physicians and researchers who can work collaboratively.
 Northwestern offers unparalleled training and research opportunities and encourages fellowship applications from those who seek to become future leaders in the subspecialties of medicine.
 We are committed to and inspired by a diverse and inclusive work environment that allows each trainee to achieve their personal goals.